-Andreas had other clients, not only me, and he would sometimes go on his own, or with his brothers if it was an especially difficult climb, for example in the Caucasus or in Patagonia.
+Andreas had other clients, not only me, and he would sometimes go on his own, or with his

+Andreas on the way up the slightly overhanging Schijenzahn, with me soon to follow - early 1970s brothers if it was an especially difficult climb, for example in the Caucasus or in Patagonia.
 He told me that he had been the first person to climb one of the routes in the Dolomites; when he returned to the base village, an orchestra was waiting for him.
 They played joyfully and gave him a celebratory reception.